hsemple/GISProgramming/_pages/intro_mapwingis.md

 18. We will now add code to the map control to make it display shapefiles, and to each button to enable map navigation.
 To keep things simple, we assume that the shapefiles are stored in a file folder.
 For an enterprise GIS, the data are stored in a database software like Postgresql and the map viewer application must access the database to retrieve data.

 19. In the form view, double click on the first button in the Toolstrip, i.e., the Add Layer button, to view its code stub.
 Type the code below into the code stub.

-    Private Sub btnAddShapefile_Click(sender As Object, e As EventArgs) Handles btnAddShapefile.Click.
-	Dim shpfile As New MapWinGIS.Shapefile
+        Private Sub btnAddShapefile_Click(sender As Object, e As EventArgs) Handles btnAddShapefile.Click Dim shpfile As New MapWinGIS.Shapefile
         Dim openDlg As New OpenFileDialog
         'Initialize Dialog
         openDlg.Filter = "Supported Formats|*.shp"